London or Paris, but it’s still knee-deep here in Kiev. That made it rather hard for

 His support will be decisive either way.
 Tymoshenko is best placed to give him

 what he wants – but that may not be prime minister at such a difficult time.
 But

 he has to be offered a post powerful enoufgh to convince his voters, Expect more

 In Part One of Ukraine Decides, Andrew looks at what went wrong after 2004’s Orange Revolution.
 You can read Part One here

 In Part Two of Ukraine Decides, Andrew examines why Europe should care about the Ukrainian election.
 You can read Part Two here

 In Part Three of Ukraine Decides, Andrew told us what to watch out for on election night.
 You can read Part Three here here

 The European Council on Foreign Relations does not take collective positions.
-This commentary, like all publications of the European Council on Foreign Relations, represents only the views of its authors.
+ECFR publications only represent the views of their individual authors.